Appforge-lab/Vise.css/README.md

 ## APPROACH

-Vise is a simple yet powerful lightweight vanilla CSS framework forged with the following notions in mind:
+Vise is forged with the following notions in mind:

 - **Encaplsulation**